-- Guest transportation is not currently available, and restroom facilities are limited.
-Indoor, multi-stall restrooms are currently located at the Events Tent, ONLY.
+- Guest transportation is not currently available, and restroom facilities are currently limited.

-- There is some cell service depending on your carrier.
+- There is cell service in most areas, depending on your carrier.

-- The Goat Dairy cheesemaking facility is operating as usual (although the dairy barn and cheesemaking facility itself is currently closed to the public, due to COVID-19 safe practice guidelines).
-The Hildene Goat Dairy produces chevre, aged chevre, and award-winning goat and cow tomme, all of which are available for purchase in The Museum Store located in the Welcome Center.
+- The Hildene Goat Dairy produces chevre, aged chevre, and award-winning goat and cow tomme, all of which are available for purchase in The Museum Store located in the Welcome Center.
 Guests will also find beverages and additional snacks, many locally produced, in the store.
-Please note: The Museum Store is operating at limited capacity.
+Please note: The Museum Store is currently operating at limited capacity.

 1005 Hildene Rd